SandyPanda-MLDL/-GLGAN-VC-Repository/README.md

 ******

 ### The code implementation for various objective evaluation metrics that have been used in this work are provided in this repository.
-The following evaluation metrics are included in this work for the performance evaluation of the models.
+The following evaluation metrics are included in this work for the performance evaluation of the VC models.

 * MCD
 * F0 RMSE